-- 1.11 The Commission recommends the development and application of clearly defined power system (generation and transmission) reliability standards and performance targets to support system planning. - 1.12 The Commission's Review of Electricity Standards of Service proposed that reliability performance outcomes be established for generation, transmission and distribution networks, including establishing a Territory Reliability Standard (based on a certain level of unserved energy) and network feeder reliability targets.
+1.13 The Commission recommends the development and application of clearly defined power system (generation and transmission) reliability standards and performance targets to support system planning.

+Final recommendation 1(c) - Safety net arrangements

-1.13 The Commission recommends the development of a regulatory mechanism for procuring generation of last resort services, and determining who might be responsible for being generator of last resort.
+1.14 The Commission recommends the development of a regulatory mechanism for the procuring of ancillary services (i.e. frequency and voltage control services) that include generator of last resort services and determining who is responsible for the provision of those services.